 Thank you for your interest in career opportunities with Carney Badley Spellman.

-Carney Badley Spellman is continuously searching for highly skilled attorneys, paralegals, legal assistants and administrative staff to provide the highest level of service to our clients, are effective contributors and mentors to others within our firm and to our local communities.
+Carney Badley Spellman is continuously searching for highly skilled attorneys, paralegals, legal assistants, and administrative staff to provide the highest level of service to our clients, are effective contributors and mentors to others within our firm and to our local communities.

-We value and foster an environment that encompasses a culture of diversity, collegiality, respect and professional growth.
+We value and foster an environment that encompasses a culture of diversity, collegiality, respect, and professional growth.
 Our employees come from diverse backgrounds and educations.
 We understand our employees are our greatest assets and essential to achieving the goals of our firm.

-We believe providing benefits to our employees that include dependents and families is essential everyone’s overall health and vitality.
+We believe providing benefits to our employees that include dependents and families is essential for everyone’s overall health and vitality.

 - Medical & Health Care Savings Account